The Story Teller (painting): Composition

-The Story Teller is an oil painting on canvas, a figurative art measuring 59cm by 79cm.
+The Story Teller is an oil painting on canvas, a figurative art measuring 59 cm by 79 cm.
 It was painted in October 1937, following Sher-Gil's tour of South India, and in the same month that her sister Indira married Kalyan Sundaram.
 Her signature and the date October 1937 can be seen in the bottom right corner.

 The painting blends elements of Pahari and Parisian influences.
 At the centre is a group of village women cosily occupied by ordinary tasks such as chewing betel nut and waving a fan, unconcerned about their surroundings, while a baby cow is seen nosing its way among them.
 A woman is seated on a traditional bed, engaged in storytelling with the women seated on the floor around her.
 There is also another cow.
 Set in an open courtyard, a man stands looking over them from behind a doorway.

 Sher-Gil herself wrote to Karl Jamshed Khandalavala that this painting was among her recent works "lovely as colour".
 She told him that she found it "very soothing" painting the cows.
 It was within this artwork that she had first ventured into the realm of depicting animals, a creative choice that soon became a recurring theme in her artistic repertoire.